robro/LandSwap/README.md

 To import another decklist, click the `Clear` button to clear the current decklist and start over.

 ## Legal
-MTGA Basic Land Swapper is unofficial Fan Content permitted under the [Fan Content Policy](https://company.wizards.com/fancontentpolicy).
+LandSwap is unofficial Fan Content permitted under the [Fan Content Policy](https://company.wizards.com/fancontentpolicy).
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.